odoo/documentation/accounting/others/adviser/budget.rst

 Managing budgets is an essential part of running a business.
 It allows you to measure your actual financial performance against the planned one.
-Odoo manages its budgets using both General and Analytic Accounts.
+Twenty20 manages its budgets using both General and Analytic Accounts.

 We will use the following example to illustrate.
 We just started a project with Smith&Co and we would like to budget the incomes and